hanjingo/doc/NOTE/CPP_TEMPLATES/chapter9.md

 - For function types, the sets of associated namespaces and classes comprise the namespaces and classes associated with all the parameter types and those associated with the return type.
 - For pointer-to-member-of-class-X types, the sets of associated namespaces and classes include those associated with `X` in addition to those associated with the type of the member.
 (If it is a pointer-to-member-function type, then the parameter and return types can contribute too.)

-The name of a class is "injected" inside the scope of that class itself and is therefore accessible as an unqualified name in that scope.(However, it is not accessible as qualified name because this is the notation used to denote the constructors.
+The name of a class is "injected" inside the scope of that class itself and is therefore accessible as an unqualified name in that scope.(However, it is not accessible as a qualified name because this is the notation used to denote the constructors.

 This is a consequence of the so-called `maximum munch` tokenization principle: A C++ implementation must collect as many consecutive characters as possible into a token.

-The typename prefix to a name is reuired when the name:
+The typename prefix to a name is required when the name:

 1. Appears in template
 2. Is qualified
-3. Is not used as in a l;ist of base class specifications or in a list of member initializers introducing a constructor definition
+3. Is not used as in a list of base class specifications or in a list of member initializers introducing a constructor definition
 4. Is dependent on a template parameter

-A problem very similar to the one encountered in the previouse section occurs when a name of a template is dependent.
-In general, a C++ compiler is required to treat a `<` following the name of the name of a template as the beginning of a template argument list; otherwise, it is a "less than" operator.
+A problem very similar to the one encountered in the previous section occurs when the name of a template is dependent.
+In general, a C++ compiler is required to treat a `<` following the name of a template as the beginning of a template argument list; otherwise, it is a "less than" operator.
 As is the case with type names, a compiler has to assume that a dependent name does not refer to a template unless the programmer provides extra information using the keyword `template`:

 ```c++
 template <typename T>